revaturelabs/interviewquestions/InterviewSpecificQuestions/.NET FULL STACK/C#OOPS.md

 }
 ```

-- All the methods in an abstract class are implicitly virtual methods.
-Hence, the virtual keyword should not be used with any methods in the abstract class.
+- All the methods in an abstract class are implicitly virtual methods.Hence, the virtual keyword should not be used with any methods in the abstract class.

 </blockquote>